setowire-org/js-setowire/SPEC.md

     B->>A: DATA (encrypted)<br/>[ChaCha20-Poly1305]
 ```

-The handshake uses X25519 key exchange.
+The handshake uses X25519 key exchange (NOT in constants - defined inline).
 Both peers derive session keys using HKDF-SHA256 with label `p2p-v12-session`.
 The peer with the lexicographically lower ID uses the first 32 bytes as send key; the other peer flips them.

-### 4.3 Packet Structure
+### 4.3 Packet Structures

+All frames start with 1-byte type:

 ```
 ┌─────────────────────────────────────────────────────────────┐